Very painful symptom could be a warning sign of new Covid ‘Nimbus’ variant

 The new Nimbus Covid strain (NB.1.8.1) is now rapidly spreading across the world and is being closely monitored by the World Health Organisation.

-Cases have also risen by 6.9 per cent with 1,211 cases in the week up to June 4.
+Cases have also risen by 6.9 per cent, with 1,211 cases in the week up to 4 June.

-Dr Naveed Asif, GP at The London General Practice, warned this variant has a distinctive symptom, a severe sore throat known as a “razor blade sensation”.
+Dr Naveed Asif, GP at the London General Practice, warned that this variant has a distinctive symptom, a severe sore throat known as a “razor blade sensation”.

 It causes a sharp stabbing pain when you swallow, often at the back of the throat.